 - The Charity Commission recommends that all charities should have a Reserves Policy in order to:

-- provides existing or potential funders with a clear explanation of the
+- provide existing or potential funders with a clear explanation of the

 nature and purpose of any reserves held.